Sales Development Representative (SDR): Definition and What They Do

-Companies, like SalesForce, have used this role to explode growth.
+Companies, like SalesForce, have used this role within their sales team to explode growth.

 Adding this step in the sales process ensures that good leads get to the pitch and bad leads get removed from the pipeline.
 It’s also the best way to turn lukewarm leads hot.

 In order to get the full effect, it’s important to understand the role and the right people for the job.